The view at sunrise from Mt. Liberty, NH. For some amazing, full resolution panoramic shots, click here.

 -

 Tents that use a trekking pole to hoist the ceiling / “non-freestanding” tents are lightweight, but can get finnicky trying to set up on a tent platform (see pic), since they expect you to guy-out the walls.
 You’ll probably have to compromise some room inside because you won’t be able to get the maximum volume perfectly.
 This is because the geometry is designed to have the guylines at certain angles, which is simply not possible with the limited number of hooks and notches to secure the lines to on a tent platform.
 It’ll work well enough to get the tent up, but be aware, it may not be easy like on soft ground to get that nice roomy shape.
 You can also consider getting “anchor stakes”.
+Consider getting a 2P tent instead of a 1P if it’s non-freestanding, so that even if you set it up poorly, you’ll have room inside for everything.

 -